ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Methodology

-\textbf{Uncertainty-aware Candidate Selection (UCS)} While the proposed reliability-guided sampling reduces the risk of unreliable updates during generation, residual uncertainty may still remain due to the intrinsic ill-posedness of LF-to-HF synthesis.
+While the proposed reliability-guided sampling reduces the risk of unreliable updates during generation, residual uncertainty may still remain due to the intrinsic ill-posedness of LF-to-HF synthesis.
 To further improve robustness, we introduce an uncertainty-aware candidate selection scheme as a complementary post-generation safeguard.

 Given the LF input $x$, we generate $K$ candidate HF reconstructions by stochastic diffusion sampling:

 These candidates reflect the posterior variability induced by noise and ambiguous LF evidence.